EmeraldVoid/nostalgiacade-beats/Music to Lose Kaizo To/Album Info.md

 ## Artwork
-The album art was created using [Ideogram](https://ideogram.ai) and edited in photoshop bu Emerald_Void
+The album art was created using [Ideogram](https://ideogram.ai) and edited in photoshop by Emerald_Void

 ## Mastering
 The tracks were mastered using BandLab's [mastering tool](https://www.bandlab.com/mastering)